kazurayam/VisualInspectionTutorial/docs/index.md

 -   [`reflect()`](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/Store.html#findJobTimestampsReferredBy(com.kazurayam.materialstore.core.JobName,com.kazurayam.materialstore.core.JobTimestamp))

 These methods are used internally by the classes in the materialstore library.
-They encapsulate complicated details, so I would not cover them here in this tutorial document.
+Also, these methods are used by the [`inspectus`](https://github.com/kazurayam/inspectus) library in order to implement what I call **Visual Inspection** --- comparing 2 sets of Material to find differences.
+These methods encapsulate the complicated processing details; so I would not cover them here in this tutorial document.

+## 9th example: Comparing 2 environments of a Web system visually : Twins Diff

+TO AUTHOR YET

+## 10th example: Comparing a Web system visually before and after a planned change : Chronos Diff

+TO AUTHOR YET